 When you take on a profession like consulting, slide design becomes more important, as communication is at the core of it.
 Not that clients would literally ask for better charts.
 But you would see it when people are having a hard time to follow or need help to understand your material.
 Same goes for the branding aspect.
 But if your material looks clear and consistent, clients will trust you.

 At this point I can help.
 Being a McKinsey alum with a 12 years journey across the global presentation graphics department there, consultants’ PowerPoint charts are what I do.
 Call them my professional DNA.
-I just love to analyze and optimize whatever I can get my hands on.
+I just love to analyse and optimize whatever I can get my hands on.
 And there are straight-forward best practices to that, concepts to organize a visual information feed.
-And that is what I am sharing with professionals, most of them at the beginning of a consulting career.
+As a certified trainer, that is what I am sharing with professionals, most of them at the beginning of a consulting career.